mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The WPAN hosts are configured to have an :ned:`Ieee802154NarrowbandInterface`, with a :ned:`Ieee802154NarrowbandDimensionalRadio`.
 As in the case of the Wifi hosts, the default flat signal shape is used.
-By default, the center frequency is 2450 MHz, the bandwidth is 2.8 MHz, so the Wifi and WPAN signal spectrums do overlap.
+The default carrier frequency (2450 MHz) and bandwidth (2.8 MHz) is not changed.
 Here is the configuration for the WPAN host radios in :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini